ghaskins/riak_wiki/pages/Webmachine/Webmachine-Demo.md

 {["fs", '*'], webmachine_demo_fs_resource, [{root, "/tmp/fs"}]}.
 ```

-With the above dispatch settings the @demo@ and @demo_fs@ resources can be accessed from the @/demo@ and @/fs@ paths respectively.
+With the above dispatch settings the `demo` and `demo_fs` resources
+can be accessed from the `/demo` and `/fs` paths respectively.

-h3.
-HTML Content
+## HTML Content

-The simplest working resource exports only one function in addition to @init/1@:
+The simplest working resource exports only one function in addition to
+`init/1`:

 ```erlang
 -module(webmachine_demo_resource).